pixlie/PixlieAI/README.md

 - A knowledge graph is created that holds semantic information about your data
 - Query the graph visually or programmatically

+## How can I use Pixlie AI?
+Pixlie AI is open source and is under active development.
+Our work is done in public, please star this repository, it means a lot to us.
+If you want to be notified when Pixlie AI is ready for use, please subscribe to our [insights newsletter](https://pixlie.com/insights).

 ## Is Pixlie AI an alternative to using vector databases?
 Yes, Pixlie AI is an alternative to using vector databases.
 Vector databases are good for storing and querying semantic data,